splitnines/iosxe_chatbot/iosxe_prompt.md

 the text in markdown quotes.
 Responses will be parsed using Python so it is very important to obey this format.

 Answer responses should be very detailed.
-Include lists bullet points and always be throrough.
-More information is better.
+Include lists and bullet points and always be throrough.
+More information is preferred over less information.

+If a follow-up question is required to gather more information use an "answer" response to ask for more information.

 DO NOT use single quotes in responses, ALWAYS use double quotes.